-You are receiving this booklet because you have been referred to, or are receiving West Virginia Birth to Three (WVBTT) services.
-WVBTT services are provided under a federal law, Part C of the Individuals with Disabilities Education Act (IDEA).
-This part of the law covers services for infants and toddlers with disabilities or developmental delays and includes certain rights for families of these children.
+You are receiving this booklet because you have been referred to or are receiving West Virginia Birth to Three (WVBTT) services.
+WVBTT services are provided under federal law, Part C of the Individuals with Disabilities Education Act (IDEA), that covers services for infants and toddlers with disabilities or developmental delays and includes certain rights for families of these children.
 These rights are referred to as procedural safeguards and begin when a child is referred to WVBTT.